Easy Mix Veg curry | Mixed Vegetable Restaurant style at home

 - Add tomato and cashew paste.
 Saute on medium flame till water evaporates and oil separates.

-- Turn the flame to high and add water till the level of vegetables.
-Let it come to a boil.
+- Next, add water to the level of veggies.
+Turn the flame to high and let the water come to a boil.